 They are omnivores and their diet varies depending on where they live.
 Their favorite foods are things like acorns, nuts, and berries.

-They do seem to be fairly opportunistic about their food though.
+However, they do seem to be fairly opportunistic about their food.
 This means that they are sometimes attracted to towns and communities due to readily available sources of food.

 They can develop a taste for human garbage which is why campers need to be especially careful about disposing of trash and keeping their food closed tightly and put away safely.